Clemson-MSE/HemeLB-Carpentries/_episodes/01-benchmarking-and-scaling.md

 >
 {: .callout}

-Whether one is dealing with a strong or weak scaling
+Whether one is most concerned with strong or weak scaling can depends on the type of problem being studied and the resources available to the user.
+For large machines, where extra resources are relatively cheap, strong scaling ability can be more useful.
+This allows problems to be solved more quickly.

 > ## Determine best performance from a scalability study
 >